AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 3b.
 Attach Edge Gateway to Transit Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have udated the WAN Public IP on the Edge Gateway and configured the BGP ASNs on both the Transit Gateway, follow these steps to attach the Edge Gateway to the Transit Gateway.
+After you have updated the WAN Public IP on the Edge Gateway and configured the BGP ASNs on both the Transit Gateway, follow these steps to attach the Edge Gateway to the Transit Gateway.

 1. In Aviatrix Controller, go to **MULTI-CLOUD TRANSIT** > **List** > **Spoke**.
 Confirm that the Edge Gateway you created is up.
 2. Navigate to **MULTI-CLOUD TRANSIT** > **Setup** > **Attach / Detach** > **1a Attach Spoke Gateway to Transit Network**.